JamestheDon/skookum-fishing/NETLIFY_DEPLOYMENT.md

 Enter the following build settings:

+- **Base directory**: Leave this blank (Netlify will use the root of your repository by default)
 - **Build command**: `npm run build`
 - **Publish directory**: `dist`

+Note: The base directory is where Netlify will install dependencies and run your build command.
+By default, this is the root of your repository where your `package.json` file is located.

 ### 4. Set Up Environment Variables for EmailJS